laneboysrc/rc-headless-transmitter/doc/architecture.md

 ## Inputs
+To achieve maximum flexibility, the inputs (sticks, switches, pots etc) of the transmitter have been abstracted in three levels.

+### PCB inputs
-* In software we reference them as *pcb_inputs*.
-They describe all available input ports on the circuit board of the transmitter, and their potential function.
-Since *pcb_inputs* are determined by the hardware, they are a compile-time only configuration.
+*PCB inputs* describe all available input ports on the circuit board of the transmitter, and their potential function.
+Since *PCB inputs* are determined by the hardware, they are a compile-time only configuration.
+In software we reference them as *pcb_inputs*.

-The STM32F103C8T6 based hardware using the AliExpress board has the following *pcb_inputs*:
+The STM32F103C8T6 based hardware using the AliExpress board has the following *PCB inputs*:
 * 9 analog/digital inputs
-    * Can be configured as analog or digital input (see *Logical inputs* below)
+    * Can be configured as analog or digital input
 * 9 digital inputs

-* Analog inputs are typically used for stick, steering wheel, trim, pot
-* Ditigal inputs can be used as:
-    * Switch inputs
+### Transmitter inputs
+Some, or all, *PCB inputs* are connected to control devices such as sticks, pots or switches in a particular transmitter.
+We refer to those as *Transmitter inputs*.
+There is a 1:1 relationship between a *Transmitter inputs* and a *PCB inputs*.
+A *Transmitter input* narrows down the *PCB input* type to one of the following:

+* Analog with center detent: -100..0..100
+* Analog without center detent: -100..100
+* Analog without center detent, positive only: 0..100
-        * Open / Vcc (pull-down)
+* Switch on/off: Open / Vcc (pull-down)
-        * GND / Open / Vcc (only for 3-position switch)
+* Switch 3-position:  GND / Open / Vcc
-    * Momentary push-button inputs
-        * Open / Vcc
+* Momentary: Open / Vcc (pull-down)

+For the analog inputs the *Transmitter input* holds the endpoint- (and where applicable center-point) calibration values.
+*Transmitter inputs* are usually setup once when configuring a newly built transmitter.

+In software, we reference *Transmitter input* as *transmitter_inputs*.

-## Logical inputs
+### Logical inputs
-In the configuration one or more *pcb_input* can be combined to form a *logical input* that can be referenced as mixer input.
-The *logical inputs* describes which control elements are present in the transmitter and reference the *pcb_inputs* used for each of these control elements.
+In the configuration one or more *Transmitter input* can be combined to form a *logical input* that can be referenced as user input by the mixer.

-*Logical inputs* are configured once for each physical transmitter hardware and do not need to be changed when configuring models.
+Like *Transmitter inputs*, *Logical inputs* are configured once for each physical transmitter hardware and do not need to be changed when configuring models.

 Every logical input can have up to 5 *labels* that indicate the potential function of the input.
 This way one transmitter can have a Dual Rate switch, while another one can have a Dual Rate potentiometer.
 The mixers in the model configuration use the *labels* to retrieve the input values.

 The value for each logical input can be retrieved either as -100%..0..+100%, or as a *switch value*.
 The  *switch value* for Momentary and Switch functions is 0..n, where n is the number of positions the switch has.
 The  *switch value* for analog inputs is 0 or 1, depending whether the analog input is -100..0 or 0..100.
 The switch value is retrieved in mixer-units to bypass them.

+In software, we reference the *Logical inputs* as *config.tx.logical_inputs*.

 There are several types of *logical inputs* available

 * Analog
-    * With or without center detent
-        * The difference is that with center detent there three calibration points (low, center, high), without there are only two (low, high).
-    * Can only have a single analog pcb_input assigned
+    * Can only have a single Analog type *Transmitter input* assigned
 * Momentary
-    * Can only have a single Momentary push-button *pcb_input* assigned
+    * Can only have a single Momentary type *Transmitter input* assigned
 * Switches
     * n-position switch
-        * Can have a single Momentary push-button *pcb_input* assigned
+        * Can have a single Momentary type *Transmitter input* assigned
             * Each press toggles to the next position
             * Can be configured to:
                 * increment, loop